TaifAlsadoon/image-sentiment-classifier-in-python-with-image-URL/README.md

-Here are the steps to write the code:
+Here are the steps to write the code and the output of the code: